eike-heimpel/story-app/README.md

 8. Create an admin user with the email test@test.com and pw: testtesttest.
 This is used for test auth when saving to the DB

 This will open the application in your default web browser.
 Happy coding!

+## Notes

+- [Pocketbase type exports](https://github.com/patmood/pocketbase-typegen) this script generates a file with ts types from the pocketbase DB, very useful!